 -

-For ceilings under 9 feet, choose chandeliers with a height of 12 inches or less.
-Semi-flush options work best, offering elegance without interference.
+For a low ceiling (under 9 feet), choose chandeliers with a height of 12 inches or less.
+Opt for flush or semi-flush fixtures to maximize ceiling space and headroom.
+Semiflush options work best, offering elegance without interference. -

-In narrow passages, ensure the chandelier isn’t too wide - this avoids visual clutter and ensures no bumps or snags as people pass through. - Always Prioritise Safety
+In narrow passages, ensure the chandelier isn’t too wide—this avoids visual clutter and ensures no bumps or snags as people pass through. -

 Light the Way, Elegantly

 In Meerut’s compact, stylish apartments, it’s not about size.
-It’s about choosing details that matter - and lighting that enhances how you move through your home.
-Lumeil’s hallway chandeliers are built for that exact purpose - compact in form, rich in impact.
+It’s about choosing details that matter and lighting that illuminates the whole hallway, not just a single spot.
+There are many hallway lighting ideas and lighting ideas for small spaces that can help you achieve a welcoming, cohesive look.
+Lumeil’s hallway chandeliers are built for that exact purpose—compact in form, rich in impact.